krishna0306/seat_count_tracker/README.md

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt] file for details.

 # seat_count_tracker
 The Seat Count Tracker Telegram Bot is a Python script that leverages the RapidAPI and Telegram API to monitor seat availability on specific train routes.
 This tool allows users to set a threshold for seat availability, and when the count falls below the specified limit, the bot sends real-time notifications via Telegram